neajul/New-Dependencies/Notes/Random Notes.md

 - **anarchist yacht club**
   - there are multiple kinds of boats. there is the big yacht, or the refurbished, squatted, **communal** boat.
   - What does that do with the ocean metaphor?
+- **pirate radios**
+  - talking about ocean as a free space etc. it's not only bad.

+## Back to the land/sea/whatever

+- **VPNs are scams for privacy (internet historian could be a funny reference here)**

+  - somewhere in my notes

+  - the desire for privacy, but also being totally misinformed

+- **I say there is a digital back to the land movement, but where is that true??**

+  - everybody hates facebook/instagram
+  - fake news, vaccinations
+  - vpns!
+  - *see cyber prepping*